Cask strength: Drinking

-The flavor profile and "heat" – the burning sensation caused by ethanol – of a given whiskey change as it is diluted, and cask strength whiskies allow consumers control over this dilution process, allowing them to add water or ice according to their tastes.
+The flavour profile and "heat" – the burning sensation caused by ethanol – of a given whisky change as it is diluted, and cask strength whiskies allow consumers control over this dilution process, allowing them to add water or ice according to their tastes.
 Aficionados even suggest using mineral water rather than ordinary tap water, and some even distinguish among different mineral water selections.

 There are bourbons that are designed to drink at cask strength using wider grain oak staves as opposed to the more expensive narrower grain staves.
-These bourbons do not do well when cut down with water and are designed to be drank at cask strength.
+These bourbons do not do well when cut down with water and are designed to be drunk at cask strength.